danielgtaylor/huma/README.md

 #### Request Body Size Limits

-By default each operation has a 1 MiB reqeuest body size limit.
+By default each operation has a 1 MiB request body size limit.
 This can be changed by setting `huma.Operation.MaxBodyBytes` to a different value when registering the operation.
 If the request body is larger than the limit then a `413 Request Entity Too Large` error will be returned.

 #### Response Model